 Definitions of co-morbidity and outcomes

-The Charlson, Elixhauser and Rx Risk V co-morbidity indices are based on the presence of ICD-10 and ATC codes grouped into main categories (17, 31 and 46 respectively).18,28 Diagnostic categories from all indices were combined to define 34 categories of co-morbidity that were chosen in order to be easily identifiable in a clinical setting (Tab.
+The Charlson, Elixhauser and Rx Risk V co-morbidity indices are based on the presence of ICD-10 and ATC codes grouped into main categories (17, 31, and 46 categories, respectively).18,28 Diagnostic categories from all indices were combined to define 34 categories of co-morbidity that were chosen in order to be easily identifiable in a clinical setting (Tab.
 1).
-Some of the combined co-morbidities were observed for less than 10 patients with or without PJI.
-These diagnoses were not considered as potential predictors to reduce the risk of overfitting to spurious events.
-PJI was defined by the occurrence of relevant ICD-10 or procedural NOMESCO-code recorded in NPR within 90 days or 2 years (Tab.
-2), or if the patient was reported to SHAR, within the same time frame, as reoperated due to infection.
+Some of the combined co-morbidities were observed for less than 10 patients with or without PJI, and these diagnoses were not considered as potential predictors to reduce the risk of overfitting to spurious events.
+PJI was defined by the occurrence of relevant ICD-10 or procedural NOMESCO-code recorded in the NPR within 90 days or 2 years (Tab.
+2), or if the patient was reported to SHAR as re-operated due to infection within the same time frame.

 Model development

 Model development was performed by bootstrap ranking and a logistic least absolute shrinkage and selection operator (LASSO).29,30 Age was normalized prior to modeling, and the estimated coefficients thus indicated variable importance on the same scale as categorical variables.
-BMI divided into four intervals based on the six intervals proposed by the World Health Organization (WHO; <25: under- or normal weight, 25-29.9: overweight, 30-34.9: class I obesity, ≥35: class II-III obesity).
+BMI was divided into four categories based on the six intervals proposed by the World Health Organization (WHO; <25: under- or normal weight, 25-29.9: overweight, 30-34.9: class I obesity, ≥35: class II-III obesity).

 For each outcome (PJI within 90 days or 2 years), ten-fold cross validation was performed with a range of potential penalty values (λi:s) in a logistic LASSO regression model.
 We kept the λi that minimized the mean cross-validated deviance.
 100 bootstrap samples were then drawn from the observed data set.31